-Reacting gives power to the external, responding gives power to the internal.
+Reacting gives power to the external, and responding gives power to the internal.

 Mindfulness and Responding

-It’s crucial to note that respond mode goes hand in hand with mindfulness.
+It’s crucial to note that response mode goes hand in hand with mindfulness.
 Mindfulness is a type of meditation that focuses on being intently aware of the present moment.
-This practice notes what you’re feeling or experiencing in that moment, without judgment.
+This practice notes what you’re feeling or experiencing at that moment, without judgment.

 React mode is blindly controlled by emotions, often feelings of stress and anxiety.
 Respond mode, however, uses mindfulness practices to reign in your feelings, observing them calmly and rationally before making decisions based on logic.

 As a result, you not only take back power over your current circumstances, but you also take control over your actions.
 In respond mode, you become more centered and aware of the people and objects outside of this moment.
 You remove the emotional distraction and redirect your attention and energy to the most productive areas.